OnanAgaba/low-cost-soil-moisture-datalogger/README.md

-# PROJECT IS in PROGRESS -- WILL BE UP IN ONCE COMPLETE
+# PROJECT IS in PROGRESS -- WILL BE UP ONCE COMPLETE